-Shrink wrapping products for retail sales can be a great option for business owners seeking a professional packaging option at an affordable price.
-Many people know that shrink wrap is a plastic that shrinks down and conforms to what it is wrapped around, but are not aware of the shrink wrapping process.
+Shrink wrapping products for retail sales can be a great choice for business owners seeking a professional packaging option at an affordable price.
+Many people are confused about the term shrink wrap and do not understand the process.

 Step One - Determining Equipment

 Shrink film is primarily made from four types of plastics: Polyolefin, PVC, Polyethylene, and Polypropylene.
 Each type of material offers different characteristics, advantages, and disadvantages.
-Polypropylene shrink wrap is the least common, the other three types of shrink films are very common for different industries and products.
-This blog post helps to describe the differences and characteristics of each type of film.
+Polypropylene shrink wrap is the least common, the other three types of films are used in multiple industries around the world.
+In a recent blog post a contributor helps to describe the differences and characteristics of each type of film.

 Once the type of shrink wrap is established, users should consider the form of shrink film they will use.
 Shrink film can come in tubing, bags, centerfold rolls, and single wound (flat) rolls.
 Here is a complete list of shrink wrap products including different forms of shrink film available.

-We have several articles about the types of sealers available on the market.
 The cost of a sealer is directly related to the seal width and the desired levels of production.
-A small four inch hand sealer is much less expensive than a large 24"x32" L-Bar sealer.
+A small four inch hand sealer is much less expensive than a large 24"x32" L-Bar sealer, but efficiency is much less.
 Our guide to shrink wrap machine costs will help determine what type of sealers to consider.

 The heating element applies heat to the shrink film after the open ends have been sealed.
 The heat shrinks the film to conform to the products being packaged.
 The two primary forms of heating elements are heat guns and shrink tunnels.
-A heat gun is a fraction of the cost compared to a heat tunnel, but also offer only a fraction of the efficiency.
+A heat gun is a fraction of the cost compared to a heat tunnel, but has many disadvantages compared to a shrink tunnel.
 Our guide to shrink wrap machine costs referenced above details the benefits and costs of shrink tunnels and heat guns.

 Step Two - Proper Measurements

-Depending on production levels, using a couple different sizes of film can reduce waste and cost.
-If you you are wrapping a wide range of product sizes, multiple rolls of centerfold film may be beneficial.
-If using shrink bags multiple sizes and proper product measurements are essential.
+Depending on production levels, using different sizes of film can reduce waste and cost.
+If using shrink bags, multiple sizes and proper product measurements are essential.
 The same is true for tubing when wrapping products of different sizes.